MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ## The One Decline Policy

-The ["One Decline Policy"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21) prevents students from declining more than one offer of employment.
-Additionally, [failure to attend an interview](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A18) will also count as a student’s “one-decline”.
+The ["One Decline Policy"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21) prevents students from declining more than one offer of employment per term.
+Additionally, [failure to attend an interview](<https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A18:~:text=Failure%20to%20respond%20to%20an%20interview%20request%20or%20attend%20an%20interview%20will%20count%20as%20a%20student%E2%80%99s%20%E2%80%9Cone%2Ddecline%E2%80%9D%20(see%20%E2%80%9CONE%2DDECLINE%E2%80%9D%20policy%20below)>) will also count as a student’s “one-decline”.
 Students are also not allowed to conduct any further interviews after accepting an offer.

-The policy is detrimental to students as it coerces them to **"intentionally not apply"** to roles out of fear they will be forced to accept a position they would have otherwise only considered a backup option.
-Despite paying to access these exclusive co-op jobs, they're manipulatesd into only applying to roles they are absolutely certain they want.
+The policy essentially coerces students to **"intentionally not apply"** to roles out of fear they will be forced to accept a position they would have otherwise only considered a backup option.
+Co-op even encourages students to only apply to roles they are ["absolutely certain they want"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21:~:text=Students%20are%20strongly%20encouraged%20to%20review%20job%20descriptions%20carefully%20and%20only%20apply%20to%20the%20positions%20in%20which%20they%20are%20interested) despite paying to access the exclusive job board.

 From my point of view, this policy effectively **scams** students or (at the very least) creates an experience that does not match what students believe their paying for: _"the ability to apply to hundreds of exclusive (non public) job opportunities"_.